-- (b) incurable physical obsolescence which considers the asset's age, expected total and remaining life where the adjustment for physical obsolescence is equivalent to the proportion of the expected total life consumed.
-Total expected life may be expressed in any reasonable way, including expected life in years, mileage, units produced, etc. - 80.6.
-There are two forms of functional obsolescence: - (a) excess capital cost, which can be caused by changes in design, materials of construction, technology or manufacturing techniques resulting in the availability of modern equivalent assets with lower capital costs than the subject asset, and - (b) excess operating cost, which can be caused by improvements in design or excess capacity resulting in the availability of modern equivalent assets with lower operating costs than the subject asset. - 80.7.
+- (b) excess operating cost, which can be caused by improvements in design or excess capacity resulting in the availability of modern equivalent assets with lower operating costs than the subject asset. - 80.7.
 Economic obsolescence may arise when external factors affect an individual asset or all the assets employed in a business and should be deducted after physical deterioration and functional obsolescence.
 For real estate, examples of economic obsolescence include: - (a) adverse changes to demand for the products or services produced by the asset, - (b) oversupply in the market for the asset, - (c) a disruption or loss of a supply of labour or raw material, or - (d) the asset being used by a business that cannot afford to pay a market rent for the assets and still generate a market rate of return. - 80.8.
 Cash or cash equivalents do not suffer obsolescence and are not adjusted.
 Marketable assets are not adjusted below their market value determined using the market approach.